nilsnark/aegir-drift-docs/docs/engine/systems.md

    - Move to archetype-based storage for cache-efficient, fast iteration of common component combinations.

 3. Dimension-aware ECS shards
-   - Partition ECS state by dimension/shard to scale to millions of entities and isolate simulation domains.
+   - **Implemented**: Partition ECS state by dimension/shard to scale to millions of entities and isolate simulation domains.

 4. Hot-loading component schemas from Contexts
    - Allow Context manifests to introduce and update component schemas at runtime with validation and migration hooks.